koendv/shenzhen_style/README.md

 - Connect the glue dispenser stepper motor to the controller board.

 ### CNC 3018 adapter
-For the dispenser mounted in a CNC 3018:
+For the dispenser mounted in a CNC 3018 z-carriage:
 - Put the syringe in the [adapter for cnc 3018](stl/cnc3018_adapter.stl).
 - Join stepper motor, [body](stl/body.stl), and cnc 3018 adapter with the M4x25 screws.
 - Put the dispenser in the CNC 3018 z-carriage.
 The dispenser has the same diameter as the router spindle, 42mm.
 Tighten the screws of the z-carriage very lightly, or not at all.